 Reaction to an ingredient in the mask’s composite could be a very likely cause.
-The bentonite clay mask draws blood to the surface as part of its detoxifying and circulation effect which is called cutaneous vasodilation.
+The bentonite clay redness happens when the mask draws blood to the surface as part of its detoxifying and circulation effect.
+This is called cutaneous vasodilation.
 It also helps to unclog pores by absorbing excess facial oil which can be beneficial for those with oily and combination type skin.

-Normally for me, the redness disappeared completely after 20 to 30 minutes.
+Normally for me, the redness after clay mask disappears completely after 20 to 30 minutes.

-If you have fair complexion or have extra sensitive skin you may expect to see more redness as compared to others.
+If you have fair complexion or have extra sensitive skin, expect to see more redness as compared to others.

 Mixing the Bentonite Clay Mask with Tap Water

-If your bentonite clay mask is derived from powder, depending on your location and what are the sources of your tap water, you may be introducing impurities, pollutants and even trace metals and minerals into your dry powder bentonite clay paste.
+If you are mixing up your own bentonite clay mask, depending on your sources of tap water, you may be introducing impurities, pollutants, and even trace metals and minerals into your bentonite clay paste.

 Why Can’t I Use Metal with Bentonite Clay